Digimon Rumble Arena: Development and release

 Digimon Rumble Arena was produced by Bandai under the direction of Ayano Fujiwara and Yukio Umematsu of Hudson Soft.
 The game was designed by Hiroyuki Seki, Yasuaki Takahashi, and Yutaka Sato, and was programmed by Masahiro Tobita and Takayuki Hanamasu.
 The animated opening sequence was created by Toei Animation's digital contents department.
 The English voice acting was recorded in the studio Oracle Post and directed by Mary Elizabeth McGlynn.
 The game was released as Digimon Tamers Battle Evolution in Japan on December 6, 2001.
-It was released as Digimon Rumble Arena in North America in late February 2002, and in Europe on July 5 of the same year.
+It was released as Digimon Rumble Arena in North America on February 20, 2002, and in Europe on July 5 of the same year.